-A study which was recently published in Learning and Individual Differences casts doubts on the concept of ‘active’ procrastination, and on the idea that such procrastination often leads to positive outcomes.
+A study that was recently published in Learning and Individual Differences casts doubts on the concept of active procrastination, and on the idea that such procrastination often leads to positive outcomes.

 In the following article, you will learn more about this study, and about what its findings mean for you in practice.

 Procrastination is the act of unnecessarily postponing decisions or actions.
 This behavior is generally assumed to be characterized by two crucial traits:

 - It is primarily driven by irrational motives.